sPROFFEs/SpotiDL_telegram_bot/README.md

 ---

 **Remember**: This bot depends on third-party services and may stop working if those services change or become unavailable.
-Always have backups of your important playlists!
+The new multi-layer approach significantly improves reliability, but always have backups of your important playlists!